rs1myers/hugotufte2/content/articles/full_humanness/index.md

 A.H.
-Maslow coined a number of terms that have come into common parlance beyond academic psychology , including "hierarchy of needs", "self-actualization", and "peak experience".
+Maslow coined a number of terms that have come into common parlance beyond academic psychology , including "hierarchy of needs", "self-actualization", and "peak experience."
 In his last book, *The Farther Reaches of Human Nature,* Maslow uses the term "full humanness" to describe psychologically healthy and mature people-- those who are self-actualized and beyond.
 But what defines a self-actualized person?